topicusonderwijs/vanilla-native-federation/README.md

 ### What makes this orchestrator different?

-This orchestrator offers the possibility to cache the remoteEntries in localStorage or sessionStorage.
-This way the downloaded dependencies can be reused, even over multiple page changes.
+Next to the advanced dependency resolver, this orchestrator offers the possibility to cache the remoteEntries in localStorage or sessionStorage.
+This way the downloaded dependencies can be reused, even over multiple routes.
 This is not an issue with SPA websites that don't reload the page on rerouting but essential to traditional websites where every route is a full page refresh.
+However this orchestrator can also be used in SPAs.

 ## Quick Start